 As we have put in a number of proposals, we need to ensure that once we have left the European Union, we recognise the sovereign legal order of the United Kingdom.
 Obviously, we recognise the legal order that will pertain for the EU27.
 We will be negotiating the details of issues such as the European arrest warrant as part of the security partnership and treaty that we will negotiate for the future.

 I commend my right hon.
-Friend on the progress that she made last week.
+Friend for the progress that she made last week.
 She will know that the financial services industry particularly welcomes the implementation period and the commitment in the guidelines for a trade in services based on market access and allowing rights of establishment.
 Is the British Government’s ambition to achieve that under mutual recognition or standards regulatory alignment?

 A number of proposals have been brought forward as the basis on which we could have the recognition of standards on both sides.
 Of course, there are some aspects of the financial services sector where standards are set internationally and not just at a European Union level.
 As part of the detailed negotiations we are going into, we will be looking at exactly what a dynamic equivalence of standards might look like in future.